Skip to main content

 Vaccine Against Schistosomiasis for Africa.
 A Phase I clinical study of the SchistoShield® anti-schistosomiasis vaccine in adults in endemic areas of sub-Saharan Africa

-Periodic Reporting for period 2 - VASA (Vaccine Against Schistosomiasis for Africa.
+Periodic Reporting for period 3 - VASA (Vaccine Against Schistosomiasis for Africa.
 A Phase I clinical study of the SchistoShield® anti-schistosomiasis vaccine in adults in endemic areas of sub-Saharan Africa)

-Reporting period: 2021-08-01 to 2022-12-31
+Reporting period: 2023-01-01 to 2024-05-31

 The VASA project addresses the overall objective of bridging the gap between preclinical and early clinical development of vaccines against schistosomiasis, one of the highest burden neglected parasitic disease in sub-Saharan Africa (sSA).
-Schistosomiasis is a poverty-related neglected disease (PRD and a significant cause of morbidity for an estimated 200 million people, with an additional 779 million individuals at risk for infection in 79 countries.
+Schistosomiasis is a poverty-related neglected disease and a significant cause of morbidity for an estimated 200 million people, with an additional 779 million individuals at risk for infection in 79 countries.
 Of deaths caused by parasites, schistosomiasis ranks second only to Plasmodium falciparum malaria, being the cause of death for an estimated 280,000 people annually in sSA alone.

-VASA will support and augment ongoing activities to enhance schistosomiasis control efforts while also advancing the understanding of schistosomiasis burden in sub-Saharan Africa.
+VASA supports and enhances ongoing activities to enhance schistosomiasis control efforts while also advancing the understanding of schistosomiasis burden in sub-Saharan Africa.
 Data derived from the human challenge model, the sero-epidemiology studies, the investment case, and the Phase I studies will help the African countries make informed decision on potential vaccine introduction pathways for their high-risk populations.
-Further, the data from the two study sites will help pave the way for future Phase II and, eventually, large-scale Phase III studies for the Sm-p80 vaccine.
+Further, the data from the two study sites will help pave the way for future Phase II, which is already funded by the Gates Foundation to be executed in 2025, and, eventually, large-scale Phase III studies for the Sm-p80 vaccine.
 Such discussions and results will be communicated to African NITAGs, WHO, UNICEF, Gavi and other relevant stakeholders during the two pan-African schistosomiasis stakeholder meetings budgeted in the proposal (see above).
-These will be scheduled twice in the course of the funding period in order to facilitate global dialogue within the schistosomiasis community and provide a forum for discussion and integration of current findings of VASA and other projects.
+These have been twice in the course of the funding period in order to facilitate global dialogue within the schistosomiasis community and provide a forum for discussion and integration of current findings of VASA and other projects.
 Further, members of the VASA consortium members will work together with DCVMs to start technology transfer and to plan sustainable supply to meet forecasted demand.
+VASA data collected is valuable for and relevant to:

-• The acceleration of the schistosomiasis vaccine Sm-p80.
+•The acceleration of the schistosomiasis vaccine Schistoshield®

 S. mansoni adult worm, picture taken by colleagues at TTUHSC